 Based on the 1979 play, On Golden Pond explores the family dynamics between the cantankerous Norman and the strong-willed Chelsea.
 When Chelsea visits her parents at their cottage, Norman faces hardship over his old age and his daughter's independence.

 Amidst idyllic scenery, Norman faces several dilemmas: with his marriage, with his relationship with his daughter, and with his acceptance of his new grandson Billy.
-It's a rewarding journey that provides everyone watching with a renewed sense of family.

 4. The Mitchells vs. The Machines (2021)